 If your divorce owes to persistent domestic abuse, then you may need to file a restraining order against your ex.
 Filing for divorce is likely to push him to an even more violent extreme.

 In addition to making arrangements to petition for, negotiate, and resolve the issues above, your lawyer will take action to stop your ex from hiding money, depleting your bank accounts, or trying to shield assets from division.
 If you are involved in a high net worth divorce, your lawyer will bring onboard a forensic accountant to trace every penny held in the marriage estate.
 Your attorney will then file various motions to prevent your ex from assuming absolute control over them.

 If you are going through a divorce, you need legal representation.
-You can get More Info here.
+You can get more information with Wilmington family law attorney.